tuankthai/capstone_project/README.md

 It does not handle responsive design yet.

+## UPGRADE VERSION

+this is a new branch upgrade.

 ## Installation and run the project.

 1.    run the project from local machine.